vaadin/vaadin-flow-karaf-example/README.md

-# Base Starter for Vaadin Flow and Karaf in NPM mode
+# Example project for Vaadin Flow and Apache Karaf

-This project can be used as a starting point to create your own Vaadin Flow application bundle for Karaf.
+This project demonstrates how you can build modular web applications using Vaadin Flow and Apache Karaf.
+The project can also be used as a starting point to create your own Vaadin Flow application bundle for Karaf.
-It has the necessary dependencies and files to help you get started.
-**This project has been revised for Vaadin 19 (GA in March 2021) which brings back OSGi support in npm mode.
-For now, it Vaadin OSGi support is only for Flow based views (Java UIs), but not for Fusion (TypeScript UIs).**

 For more Vaadin usage samples, you can go to vaadin.com/start.

-To access it directly from github, clone the repository and import the project to the IDE of your choice as a Maven project.
-You need to have Java 8 or 11 installed.
+To access the project directly from github, clone or download the repository and import the project to the IDE of your choice as a Maven project.
+You need to have 11 installed.

-The project consist of three sub-projects:
+The project consist of four sub-projects:
+- main-ui
-- starter
+- greetservice-api
 - greetservice-impl
 - help-view

-The `starter` project contains the code for Web Application Bundle (WAB) which can be deployed to any OSGi container.
-It contains MainView, that uses GreetService, in case an implementation is available as an OSGi service.
-It also provides a simple menu and MainLayout for other bundles that can contribute views to the UI.
+The `main-ui` project contains the code for Web Application Bundle (WAB) which can be deployed to any OSGi container.
+This is also the Karaf feature that gets packaged during the build.
+The most relevant parts are two views that it contains:
+ * MainView, which is always available.
+It uses GreetService, in a Button click listener in case an implementation is available as an OSGi service.
+ * ServiceDependantView view is only visible in the UI if an implementation of GreetService is available.

+The module also provides a simple menu and MainLayout for other bundles that can contribute views to the UI, and Vaadin boiler plate to configure app for PWA features, server push, missing views etc.

+The `greetservice-api` project provides an API for a dummy service used by the main-ui project.

+The `greetservice-impl` project provides an implementation for GreetService, that is defined and used by the MainView in the `main-ui` project.
+The main-ui does not depend on this bundle and it is not required to run the project.
+But deploying it separately affects how the application behaves.

-The `help-view` project represents another project which contains an optional view (and route target).
-It can be deployed or undeployed at any time.
-The view will be available in the `starter` project if the `help-view` bundle is deployed.
+The `help-view` is another optional bundle which contains an optional view (and a route target).
+It can be deployed or un-deployed at any time.
+The help view will be available in the `main-ui` project and its menu only if the `help-view` bundle is deployed.

-The `greetservice-impl` project provides an implementation for GreetService, that is defined and used by the MainView in the `starter` project.

 ## Build and run a Vaadin web application OSGi bundle

-The simplest way to start the project is run command `mvn install` to install project artifact and `mvn -pl starter install -Prun` to run Karaf OSGi container.
-Note that this only deploys the starter bundle, and not the optional help-view or the greetservice-impl.
+The simplest way to start the project is run command `mvn install` to install project artifact and `mvn -pl main-ui install -Prun` to run Karaf OSGi container.
+After a while, the Vaadin UI will be available in http://localhost:8181.
+Note that this only deploys the main-ui bundle, and not the optional help-view or greetservice-impl bundles.

-For more dynamic tutorial follow these steps:
+For more dynamic tutorial we suggest to follow these steps:

  * Build the project using `mvn install`
  * Download Karaf and start it from command line using `./bin/karaf` from the Karaf directory
  * In the Karaf console, execute `feature:install http war` to install required web capabilities
- * Next, install the plain starter using `feature:repo-add mvn:com.example/project-base-karaf/1.0.0-SNAPSHOT/xml/features` and `feature:install project-base-karaf`
+ * Next, install the plain main-ui using `feature:repo-add mvn:com.example/main-ui/1.0.0-SNAPSHOT/xml/features` and `feature:install main-ui`.
+This deploys the main-ui and all required dependencies.
  * Now you can navigate to http://localhost:8181 to see the basic UI without the other bundles.
 Try clicking the button as well.
  * Next, install the greetservice-impl bundle using `bundle:install mvn:com.example/greetservice-impl/1.0.0-SNAPSHOT` and `bundle:start greetservice-impl`
- * Try the button again
+ * Now you can see that `Optional` view (defined in ServiceDependantView Java class) appeared in the menu.
+Nothing needs to be done at the browser, because Vaadin takes care of updating the UI using the WebSocket based "server push" connection.
+Try the button again and you'll see that the click listener now responds differently as an implementation for GreetService is available.
- * Next install the optional help view using `bundle:install mvn:com.example/help-view/1.0.0-SNAPSHOT` and `bundle:start help-view`
+ * Next, install the optional help view using `bundle:install mvn:com.example/help-view/1.0.0-SNAPSHOT` and `bundle:start help-view`
- * Reload the browser and see how a simple menu appears with the newly loaded help view in it
+ * The menu in your browser now has the newly loaded help view in it

 See readme files starter/README.md and help-view/README.md in the projects for further details.

 ## Deploying Vaadin specific bundles to an OSGi container